silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

     |- scss/
 ```

-In our project, we will use the dist folder (shorthand for distribution) to host production optimized files, while the src (shorthand for source) folder will contain our development code.
-You probably noticed the gulpfile.js in our tree, this is the file that will contain all of Gulp's configurations.
-It needs to be called that way to work.
+We will use the dist folder (shorthand for distribution) to host production optimized files, while the src (shorthand for source) folder will contain our development code, more readable, but heavier.
+You probably noticed the gulpfile.js in our tree, this file will contain our configuration for Gulp.
+It is possible to compartmentalize it at will, but it is absolutely necessary and cannot be named differently.

 ### Step5: Writing gulp tasks

-To be able to use Gulp, we need to require it in the gulpfile.js, otherwise, the compiler wouldn't be able to understand what the gulp command is.
+To be able to use Gulp, we need to require it in the gulpfile.js, otherwise, the compiler wouldn't be able to understand what gulp is.

 Note: I use the [ECMAScript 6 notation][7] in this tutorial as it gives more structure and is more restricted, but standard JavaScript notation will work just the same.